kgarri/grok/README.txt

-Grok like it's name sake is meant to be a simple and intuitive  programing language that even the newest programmer should be able to pick up fairly quickly.
+Grok like its namesake is meant to be a simple and intuitive  programing language that even the newest programmer should be able to pick up fairly quickly.
 Allowing for programmers to spend more time programming and less time looking up syntax or trying to remeber the quirks of a specific language.